INTO-CPS-Association/mono-camera-robot-tracking/README.md

 **Notice:** Read *Setup Hardware* to see what is needed beforehand for the camera to track the robots.

-### Uses Circles for the tracking
+### Uses circles for the tracking
-The reason only a single camera is needed and can be places randomly is because other objects is used this information's stead.
+Only a single camera is needed and can be placed at random.
+This is possible because other objects is used in this information's stead.
-What is used is circles.
+The objects used is circles.
 These circles is split up into two categories:
 * Calibration Circles
 * Robot Circles

 The two kind of circles look the same but are separated by the ID on them (Number of smaller circles inside).
-Examples of circles can here be seen, with the id of 3, 5, and 7 correspondingly.
+An example of circles can here be seen with the ids 3, 5, and 7 correspondingly.
 ![Circle IDs](Images/circle_ids.png)

-*OBS!: Where the smaller circles is placed does not matter.*
+*OBS!: Where the smaller circles are placed does not matter as long it is inside of the outer circle.*

 **Calibration Circles**

 The Calibration Circles is used to calibrate the camera.
 These circles' coordinates must be fixed throughout the duration of the program - Each circle's coordinate and size must be accessible for the program (See "Setup Software").
 It must be possible for the camera to see at least three Calibration Circles for it to calibrate.
 As long as this is met will the camera be able to find its own coordinates, height, angle, and viewpoint.
 An image with three Calibration Circles places on the ground can be seen after this section.
-The circles can be further apart or closer to each other, depending on the environment, the only requirement is that they are not placed on a slope.
+The circles can be further apart or closer to each other depending on the environment, the only requirement is that they are not placed on a slope.

 ![Calibration Circles](Images/calibration_circles.png)